 The ‘Tip’ At The End

 The foreskin is a vital part of a fully functioning male sexual anatomy.
 It is the acroposthion, encompassing the ridged band at the tip of the penis that has the greatest potential for pleasure with its extensive network of nerve receptors.
-It is of vital importance that all males become informed of this pleasure potential which is information that’s relatively recent.
+It is of vital importance that males become informed of this pleasure potential which is information that’s relatively recent.
+Many men who possess a long foreskin, (known as the acroposthion) have been ridiculed with nicknames, body shamed and made to feel that there was something wrong with them.
+This unfortunate behaviour has been known to make those men feel insecure, shamed and to hide their penises.
+It is also those same men who possess the potential and capacity to access incredible enjoyment and pleasure sensations from their acroposthions.
+Therefore the view on acroposthions needs to be changed from one of ridicule and derision to that of amazement and wonder.

-However, the history of our relationship to the foreskin is complex.
+The history of our relationship to the foreskin is complex.
 In some cultures the removal of the foreskin has become a ritual and a major part of that cultural identity.
-In the English-speaking countries circumcision became perceived as a valid medical procedure – a perception that has not stood up to scrutiny.
+It’s virtually impossible to change deeply entrenched cultural views and behaviours, so those cultures and societies which cut off the foreskin aren’t likely to change this practice.
+However, in the English-speaking countries where circumcision became perceived as a valid medical procedure, the practice was challenged and eventually most decreased and ceased the practice as the perception of valid medical procedure did not stand up to scrutiny.

 As society becomes ever more aware of the importance of consent in relating to ourselves and to others, isn’t it time that we granted all children sovereignty over their bodies and allowed them to make decisions for themselves that so drastically affect their physicality and psychology?
 And to do so only once they are mature enough to make informed choices?